In this article we answer your top questions about hydroponics. Ok, let’s start!

 What Are Hydroponic Nutrients?

-Hydroponic nutrient solutions are used in hydroponics to feed plants without access to fresh air, soil, or rainwater.
-This is done by dissolving a controlled combination of minerals and chemical compounds into the water to be absorbed through the plant’s roots.
+Hydroponic nutrient solutions are used in hydroponics to feed plants in an inert medium.
+You dissolve a controlled combination of minerals, organics and chemical compounds into water.
+The nutrient solution can then be absorbed by the plant’s roots.
 Hydroponic nutrients are usually classified as either soluble or insoluble (dissolved) based on solubility properties under average concentrations for pH, dissolved oxygen levels, and other factors.

 - Soluble: These dissolve easily and include potassium nitrate, calcium chloride, magnesium sulfate.